StevenNaliwajka/TVWSDataScraper/README.md

 2) Config + Secret files are built on first run to save from leaking settings.
 Run the below code to run the program.

 'python tvwsdatascraper.py'

+Note to self. fix the bash script to create correct 'tvws' venv and then on python run swap to the venv